Zerron21/ACB-Auxilirator/README.md

 set CREATE_IGNORE="true"

 :: Removes the remaining .adx files to free up space after the .awb file repacks.
-:: Default is "false", if you want to set it to "true" make sure you have a way to obtain the files back as a backup. set DELETE_LOOSE_FILES="false"
+:: Default is "false" for safety, use at your own risk since you can delete them manually anyways. set DELETE_LOOSE_FILES="false"
 ```